AntonioAbilio/ShellShift-LDTS/docs/README.md

 Even though we were able to identify where the problem is located (Chell falling from a jump or Chell falling from a platform), we could not fix it in time.

 There is also a small bug, when two platforms are very close together.
 After Chell begins a jump, she will jump without an animation to the platform above her and then begin another jump from that *higher* platform.
 Despite not being fixed, we made sure that there is little to no chance of two platforms spawning in such proximity to minimize the occurrence of this issue.

+## JDK Version

+*Shell Shift* was thoroughly played and tested using JDK Version 16 so we **strongly** recommend using it.

 ---